-CPNRD's Quality Management Plan was developed to address increasing high concentrations of nitrate-nitrogen in the groundwater and vadose zones throughout the District.
-The plan uses a phased approach with lesser restrictions in areas with low nitrate concentrations in the groundwater and additional regulations applied to areas with higher concentrations.
+The Quality Management Plan addresses high concentrations of nitrate-nitrogen in the groundwater and vadose zones throughout the District.
+The plan uses a phased approach with additional regulations applied to areas with higher concentrations in the groundwater.
+Phase triggers: Phase I: 0-7.5 ppm, Phase II: 7.6-10.0 ppm, Phase III: 10.1+ ppm, Phase IV: Areas where nitrate concentrations are not decreasing.

 Chemigation Irrigators who chemigate must comply with Nebraska's Chemigation Act and the NDEE and CPNRD regulations.
 All operators applying chemicals through an irrigation system must have the correct safety equipment, be properly trained/certified and obtain a permit from the NRD before legally being allowed to chemigate.
-In 2022, CPNRD issued 2,174 renewal permits and 185 new chemigation permits.
+In 2023, the NRD issued 2,263 renewal permits, 157 new permits and 7 emergency permits.